 If you’re unlucky enough to find yourself absorbed into a gelatinous cube, you’ll want to get out as quickly as possible as you will take 10 (3d6) acid damage and become engulfed.
 This is particularly worrying given an engulfed creature can’t breathe and is also Restrained, as well as taking a whopping 21 (6d6) acid damage at the start of each of the cube’s turns.

 Because engulfed players cannot breathe, it follows that they cannot cast spells.
 A player within 5 feet of the cube can use up an Action to pull another player or object out of the cube but doing so requires a successful DC 12 Strength check as well as taking 10 (3d6) acid damage.
-There’s nothing stopping characters outside of the cube from casting spell however, so you’ll want to ensure your mages don’t get too near, lest they be absorbed into the transparent goop forever!
+There’s nothing stopping characters outside of the cube from casting spells however, so you’ll want to ensure your mages don’t get too near, lest they be absorbed into the transparent goop forever!

 How to use a gelatinous cube to your advantage